icann/resolver-testbed/auto/README.md

   Vagrant may timeout while trying to connect.
   **If that happens**, after the VM is ready (try with `vagrant ssh servers-vm`) issue `vagrant reload --provision servers-vm` to continue initial provisioning.
-- VMs will be shutdown after initial provisioning for configuration to take effect with the next boot; `vagrant up` to bring them up.
+- VMs **need** to be reloaded for possible OS changes to take effect with `vagrant reload`.
+- If system changes are needed in the future, after editing the relevant files, run `vagrant provision` followed by `vagrant reload`.
 - Provision the resolvers-vm and gateway-vm with `ansible-playbook ansible/provision_resolvers-vm.yml` and `ansible-playbook ansible/provision_gateway-vm.yml`.